clebre/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 These records must target the external IP used for the Kubernetes entry point.

+{{% alert title="Important" color="warning" %}}
+Important: It’s not possible to use some rewrite-path like https://FQDN/Components/ to access the web interface.
+{{% /alert %}}

 It's necessary to configure the following annotations for ingress
 configuration: